NOTE: April 1st, 2020 deadline has been extended to April 15th, 2020 due to Coronavirus.

 Once a grant has been awarded, applicants should understand that the grant processing procedure is lengthy.
 In some cases, grant funds may not be received prior to the start of a project.
 Applicants should be aware of this possibility and plan their cash flow accordingly.

-- Traditionalist and artistic merit of master artist.
+- Traditionalist and artistic merit of master artist

-- Extent of apprentice’s prior familiarity with the traditional art form.
+- Extent of apprentice’s prior familiarity with the traditional art form

-- Extent of apprentice’s commitment to continuing the traditional art form.
+- Extent of apprentice’s commitment to continuing the traditional art form

-- Feasibility and effectiveness of the apprenticeship plan.
+- Feasibility and effectiveness of the apprenticeship plan

-- Quality and Feasibility of culminating public presentation.
+- Quality and Feasibility of culminating public presentation

 How to Apply

-- One copy of the applicant’s cv or resume, not to exceed three pages.
+- One copy of the applicant’s cv or resume, not to exceed three pages

-- One copy of the applicant’s biographical statement.
+- One copy of the applicant’s biographical statement

-- One copy of a statement of purpose from the apprentice.
+- One copy of a statement of purpose from the apprentice

-Grant Award Requirements
+Apprenticeship Award Requirements

 Folk Arts Apprenticeship grant recipients must show evidence of a completed public component at the end of the grant period.
 Any requests for extension must be submitted in writing and are subject to approval by the authorizing agent of RISCA.

 All grantees are subject to periodic audit or review by RISCA or the State of Rhode Island and must retain fiscal records for a period of seven (7) years following completion of the grant period.